Large Numbers

 Uncomputably Larger and Uncomparable

-At this point it is useful to define the concept of Uncomputably Larger.
+At this point it is useful to define the concept of uncomputably larger.

-Uncomputably Larger: A is Uncomputably Larger than B if A is larger than B, but it the difference does not show up when the numbers are expressed in the same system of representation, or if it is not possible to figure out the magnitude of the difference using ordinary numerical techniques.
-A system of representation is any system of digits and/or symbols used to express numbers in a standard form that lends itself well to seeing which is bigger.
-Standard scientific notation is an example; mathematical formulas in general are not.
+Uncomputably Larger: A is Uncomputably Larger than B if A is larger than B, but the difference does not show up when the numbers are expressed in the same system of representation (with a given standard number of digits).

 For an example of this, imagine A has trillions of digits.
 If you add some small number to it, only the last few digits will change — and all of the digits would have to be stored and examined to tell the difference.
 On the other hand, multiplying A by a small number N will change all the digits, and you can distinguish the difference by comparing the logarithm of A to that of A×N

-If A is a class 4 number and K is class 3 or smaller, it is easy to distinguish AK from A, but hard to distinguish A × K from A. A × K is uncomputably larger than A.
+If A is a class 4 number and K is class 3 or smaller, it is easy to distinguish AK from A, but hard to distinguish A×K from A. A×K is uncomputably larger than A.

 Power Towers